Bendi11/sendy/sendy-framework/docs/protocol.md

 ## PING Packet
 A single packet that must be sent to ensure that a peer is still connected.
-Peers must respond to a PING packet with another response PING packet.
+Peers must respond to a PING packet with another response packet.

 ## TUNNEL Packet
 TUNNEL packets are to be acknowledged but otherwise unused.
-Their purpose is to allow basic UDP tunneling through UDP by bidirectional transfer of packets that forces a NAT to make a routing entry.
+Their purpose is to allow basic NAT traversal through UDP by bidirectional transfer of packets that forces a NAT to make a routing entry.
 To connect via UDP tunneling, two peers must find each other via another node that offers introduction [capabilities](#Capabilities).

 After agreeing to a connection port, the nodes both send TUNNEL packets with no payload to each other.
 When one node receives an